kestra-io/benchmarks/01 - Simple flow/README.md

-# Benchmark 01 - Simple flow with a webhook
+# Benchmark 01 - Simple flow

 ## The flow